Nagoya

 Specialized Advanced Lecture (Advanced Income Theory I)

-Special Lecture for Basic Subjects (Industrial Organization A)
+Special Lectures for Basic Subjects(Industrial Organization B)

-Specialized Advanced Lecture (Economic Policy)
+Specialized Advanced Lecture (Money and Finance B)

-Special Lectures for Basic Subjects (Labor Economics A)
+Special Lectures for Basic Subjects(Labor Economics B)

-Special Lectures for Basic Subjects (Practical Management II)
+Special Lectures for Basic Subjects (Quantitative Analysis)

 Theme Studies (Statistics for Economics and Business)